usnistgov/800-63-3/sp800-63-3/sec5_DIRM.md

 This guideline details requirements to assist agencies in avoiding:

 1. authentication errors (i.e., a false claimant using a credential that is not rightfully theirs);
-2. identity proofing errors (i.e., a false claimant claiming an identity that is not rightfully theirs); and
+2. identity proofing errors (i.e., a false applicant claiming an identity that is not rightfully theirs); and
 3. federation errors (an identity assertion is compromised).

 From the perspective of an identity proofing failure, there are two dimensions of potential failure: